Colleges by Location

 Admissions

-If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Check out some relevant information about admission policy and requirements at University of Mary Hardin-Baylor.
+Discovering as much as possible about the school's criteria for admission improves your chances of getting admitted.
+Check out some relevant facts about admission policy and requirements at University of Mary Hardin-Baylor.

-According to the most recent information reported, this school uses standardized test scores for admission and it admitted 12,438 in 2023.
-University of Mary Hardin-Baylor has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the student.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 12,438 in 2023.
+University of Mary Hardin-Baylor has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the enrolled students in 2023 was 22 and the average GPA was 3.53.
+The ACT composite average score for all the enrolled students in 2023 was 22 and the average GPA was 3.53.
 That means that you need a GPA that's above average in order to get into University of Mary Hardin-Baylor; the same goes for your ACT score.

-The new students had an average SAT Critical Reading score of 544 and an average SAT Math score of 528.
+The SAT Critical Reading average score was 544 for the enrolled first-year students, while the average SAT Math score was 528.

 Retention Rate